codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-clone-a-running-vm-in-2-seconds/index.md

 > There's a catch to it as well.
 Saving a memory snapshot actually takes a
 > while, which I'll cover in this post.

-I'm very excited about this.
+I'm stoked about this.
 It gives the feeling that the VM is always running, even though it's not taking resources.
 We use this a lot: every branch on CodeSandbox is a new development environment.
 You don't have to remember to roll back migrations or install dependencies when switching branches, because it's a fresh environment for every branch.
 We can enable this thanks to memory snapshotting.

 We also use this to host some internal tooling cheaply.
 When a webhook request comes in, we wake the microservice, let it respond, and after 5 minutes it